BlogBlog

 • Q. Does the solution work when users take a series of unexpected actions?

-• Q. Does the solution solve users’ problem after all?
+• Q. Does the solution solve users’ problems after all?

 How To Plan and Manage UAT